heliocloud-data/platform/tools/README.md

-Tools for use with your HelioCloud instance
+Tools for use with your HelioCloud instance.